soheeparklee/soheeparklee.github.io/_posts/2025-9-23-DAW-system-binary.md

 - ⭐️ difference between raster and vector
 - ⭐️ video question : need to write the formula and write the values
 - ⭐️ what kind of pictures in video P/I(pictures that need to be recorded)/B(make up pics to make video more realistic)
+- ⭐️ audio types .mp3
+- ⭐️ video type .mp4
+- ⭐️ forking: when system gets split into several branches
+- ⭐️ UTF-8: it means multi lingual and it is VLC
+- ⭐️ CJK: chinese, japanese, korean, UTF-8 covers CJK

 ## ✅ Positive Integer